Find Affordable College Courses

 3 Yearly Graduations

 University of Florida comes in at #4 on our list of the most popular colleges offering doctor's degrees in classical languages.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-During the 2020-2021 academic year, 3 people received their doctor's degree in classical languages from UF.
+During the most recent year for which we have data, 3 people received their doctor's degree in classical languages from UF.

 #4